rasm1/Reeltalk-api/README.md

 ## User Experience

 I used an Agile methodology approach to plan this project.
-This was implemented through the GitHub Project board with user stories and tasks.
+This was implemented through the GitHub Project board with epics, user stories and acceptance criteria .
 Each user story was classified with a label according to MoSCoW prioritization.<br>